 Adam Selman x Le Specs

 Adam Selman x Le Specs is a collaboration between the famous Australian sunglasses brand and the American designer known as one of Rihanna’s favorites.
-When working on the collection, Adam Selman was influenced by the American artist Patrick Nagel, leading to the shades got being infused with graphic retro glamour.
+When working on the collection, Adam Selman was influenced by the American artist Patrick Nagel, leading to the shades being infused with graphic retro glamour.
 This collaboration was one of the first to introduce narrow minimal eyewear.
 The 2018 collection continues to explore the futuristic sci-fi aesthetics through ‘The Scandal’, a dramatic cat-eye silhouette with mirror lenses and a claw-like construction, and ‘The Flex’, a unisex rectangular frame with a semi-rimless construction and unique side-shield lenses.

 https://lespecs.com/shop/ADAMSELMAN